 Normally, ABBYY will make a text area solely around text, while new paragraphs will sometimes be in different boxes.
-If the boxes are of the same type, you can just take one box and expand it to cover everything by clicking and dragging at the corners of a box:
+If the boxes are of the same type, you can just take one box and expand it to cover everything by clicking and dragging at the corners of a box.

-Combining multiple text areas into one:
+This screen shot shows the result of multiple text areas combined into one:

 The two dashed boxes with the plus and minus sign are for creating and deleting areas in relation to the text box you clicked on.
 If you press on the dashed box with the plus sign, you can create a text box that can connect the disconnected ones.

 Note: Merging areas that are arranged side-by-side would lead the text pane to output the text in one straight line, so if you want two separate columns, be sure to have two separate text areas.

 Again, the zoom pane can be used for more precise adjustments of the areas.
 The same will work for picture areas.

 For tables, however, there are different options that pop up when one clicks on the text-recognized area.
 Here is a screen shot of the ribbon toolbar that appears:

 This ribbon menu will let you separate parts of the table into rows and columns, delete separators, and analyze the area created into a table so you don’t manually have to do it.

 As you can see in this image, ABBYY did not recognize this page of the document as a table despite its table-like layout into rows and two columns:

 Using the Table tool from the toolbar, we can create a table area, as in this image showing the blue text area drawn over the table area: